In the previous lesson, you learned how to customize the common WordPress paths.

 Note!
-To increase the security, make sure you avoid setting the username to “admin” and passwords such as “123456”, which are the first credentials a hacker bot tries – it will not need a second chance to get into your website’s admin area.
+To increase the security, make sure you avoid usernames like “administrator” or “admin” and passwords such as “123456”, which are the first credentials the hacker bots try – it will not need a second chance to get into your website’s admin area.

 Feel free to contact us with feedback and suggestions here

-In the next lesson you will learn how to protect your WordPress common paths and to be sure your website is hidden from theme detectors.
+In the next lesson you will learn how to protect your WordPress common paths and to make sure your website is hidden from Hacker Bots.